 Talking shop with a good friend of mine, he turned me on to Personal Capital (or use my referral link).
 It works almost the same way as Mint.
 You log in to all your accounts financial accounts and it aggregates them.
-The big difference is that it specializes in long-term financial planning, rather than budgeting and cash flow.
-It’s a freemium, and their upsell is wealth management services, which I haven’t tried.
+The big difference is that it specializes in long-term financial planning, along with budgeting and cash flow.
+It’s a freemium service, and their upsell is wealth management services, which I haven’t tried.
 I’ve only just set it up, but already I’m finding it to be really insightful.
 I can definitely see myself using both Personal Capital and Mint.

-As an aside, just note that I’ve made the decision that I trust both of these companies enough with some of my family’s most sensitive financial information, without paying them.
+Aside: I’ve made the decision that I trust both of these companies enough with some of my family’s most sensitive financial information, without paying them.
 As they say, if you’re not paying for something, you’re not the customer; you’re the product.
 I don’t take that lightly at all, but this is the decision I’ve made for now.
-I recommend you think hard about it before making your own decision whether to use either service.
+I recommend you think hard about it before making your own decision whether to use any such service.

 Anyway, so far, I’ve got some noteworthy takeaways.
 Most importantly, it’s become clear just how out of whack our asset allocation is, due to lack of any real plan.
 What I really don’t want to happen is that we fast-forward 25 years and realize we’ve squandered opportunities to put our income to good long-term use.
 And then secondly, I’ve found it a lot easier to conceptualize our financial goals, even ones not directly related to the specifics of our financial picture.
 It’s just easier to think on a higher level of abstraction when the lower levels have more clarity.